-DUI and Prescription Medication in Las Vegas – DUI Lawyer Ross Goodman
+DUI and Prescription Medication in Las Vegas – DUI Lawyer of Goodman Defense

 Even if someone is taking prescription drugs, he can still be arrested once caught driving under the influence.
 Although it is prescribed by a medical expert, these drugs can still affect the ability of someone to drive and to operate any motor vehicle with safety.
 Offenders may still be arrested and face serious penalties.

 Vicodin also known as paracetamol or hydrocodone, a common first aid for anyone who has an ailment can also be a basis for an arrest against DUI Law.
 It is advisable that no one should drive after ingesting vicodin alone or in combination with alcohol or other drugs because it may be hazardous.
 Other drug or analgesic intakes such as heroin, codeine and demerol may also cause the following:

 - Raspy, low speech;

 - Droopy eyelids;